Credit Card Rewards Programs Compared

 Maybe you find no need for rewards such as merchandise and gift cards or prefer the liquidity and versatility of cash.

 These are the common reasons that consumers opt for a cash back credit card.
 You don’t have to worry about making the most of your rewards currency, and the rate at which you earn cash back will translate to how much you get when you redeem your cash back balance.

-While the American Express Membership Rewards program is inferior for cash rewards, American Express offers cash back credit cards that provide very attractive cash rewards.
-The American Express Blue Cash Preferred card is a very popular cash back credit card because cardholders get 6% cash back at supermarkets, on the first $6,000 spent at supermarkets in the year (though there is a $75 annual fee).
+For example, while the American Express Membership Rewards program is inferior for cash rewards, American Express offers cash back credit cards that provide very attractive cash rewards.

 Before you apply for any rewards credit card, think about the rewards you would realistically redeem.
 You might find that it’s not as great a deal as it appears.